aanu-el/Bookstore-API-expressjs/README.md

 # Basic Bookstore API
-Testing out knowledge of API
+Testing out knowledge of API with ExpressJs

 # Contributing
-This project is built with NodeJS.
+This project is built with ExpressJs.

 ## Pull Requests
 Pull Requests are welcome, please base your work on the `dev` branch, and make sure your pull requests are submitted against the `dev` branch.